skushwaha59/angular-concepts/README.md

 Here's how the `AsyncPipe` works:

-1. **Observables**: When you use the `AsyncPipe` with an Observable in your template, Angular automatically subscribes to the Observable for you and updates the view whenever a new value is emitted.
+a. **Observables**: When you use the `AsyncPipe` with an Observable in your template, Angular automatically subscribes to the Observable for you and updates the view whenever a new value is emitted.
 It also unsubscribes from the Observable when the component is destroyed, preventing memory leaks.

    Example:
    ```html